aerojam95/aws-eks-platform/kubernetes-manifests/traefik-ingress-controller/README.md

 whoami-75d5976d8d-vmpfw    1/1     Running   0          23s
 ```

-10. Create an Ingress object to route the traffic to your newly deployed web application sercvice with ingres.yaml:
+10. Create an Ingress object to route the traffic to your newly deployed web application service with ingres.yaml:

 ```sh
 $ kubectl apply -f ingress.yaml